BenIsenstein/benisenstein.me/src/pages/resume.md

 ---

-A proficient full-stack developer with five years of experience in software development.
-Five years of transferable experience in extremely fast-paced environments as a freelance musician.
+A competent full-stack engineer with five years of experience.
+Has led the technical implementation of enterprise applications and coordinated across teams.
+Five years of experience as a freelance musician.
+Growth-oriented and striving to work across every layer of software delivery.

 Systems thinker, with experience building tools for developer teams.
-Able to learn quickly, solve problems effectively, and apply new learnings across projects.
+Eager to mentor and enable others to do their best work.
+Able to learn quickly, solve problems effectively, and apply new learnings across domains.

 Ambitious team member with a passion for clear communication, collaboration, and accountability.
 Values interpersonal skills, achievement, and cultural competence with all colleagues/clients.

-Over ten years of experience in varied environments with an emphasis on giving and receiving mentorship (YMCA, Elizabeth Fry, SAIT Summer Camps, Ottawa Youth Jazz Summit).
+Over ten years of experience in environments with an emphasis on mentorship (YMCA, Elizabeth Fry, SAIT Summer Camps, Ottawa Youth Jazz Summit).

 <br>